 Autumn Leaves - Easy Chord Melody Arrangement For Beginners - Tabs and chords

 Autumn leaves is one of the most popular non-American jazz standards on pick-up gigs and records.
 It is a must-know tune for any jazz guitarist and a great choice when you want to play both chords and melody on guitar.
 Indeed, the chord progression is not difficult to learn and easy to play.
 This blog article provides an easy chord melody arrangement to play the famous jazz tune on guitar.
-This lesson runs in 3 steps :
+This lesson runs in three steps :